 To track link metrics and use a custom branded domain name, you’ll need to upgrade to the Pro Plan for $15 per month and integrate your account with Bitly.

 If you run an ecommerce store on Shopify, it can be a pain to manage all of your links in a third-party application.

 What Happened to Google’s URL Shortener Goo.gl?

 You might be wondering why I haven’t included Goo.gl in this list.
 Well, as of the 13th of April, 2018, Google’s link shortener is only available to active users.

-And in March 2019, Google will completely disable the URL shortener and all user link data will be lost.
+And since March 2019, Google has completely disabled the URL shortener and all user link data will be lost.
 All existing links will continue to redirect to their intended destination, but for many, this is a frustrating development.

 Google wants to redirect (get it?) its efforts to Firebase Dynamic Links (FDL).